gabriellapizzuto/gabriellapizzuto.github.io/_pages/about.md

 author_profile: true
 ---

-I am a Royal Academy of Engineering Research Fellow and Lecturer in Robotics and Chemistry Automation at the University of Liverpool.
+I am a Royal Academy of Engineering Research Fellow and Lecturer (Assistant Professor) in Robotics and Chemistry Automation at the University of Liverpool.
 With my group, I am very excited to develop methods towards creating the next generation of robotic scientists for accelerating material discovery.

 # Research Interests